 The National Museum of Natural History is part of the Smithsonian Institution and houses a national collection of more than 125 million natural science specimens and cultural artifacts.
 Located on the National Mall in Washington DC, this museum is the most visited natural history museum in the world.
 It is also a research facility dedicated to inspiring discovery about the natural world through its exhibitions and education programs.
+Admission is free.

 - Purchase IMAX tickets in advance or as soon as you arrive.

 - If you are visiting with kids, be sure to save time for the Discovery Room where there are lots of hands-on activities.

 The closest Metro stations are Smithsonian and Federal Triangle.